-According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category F(3) of schedule II which demands an Initial Environmental Examination (IEE) to be prepared for rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas.
-Except one all roads are more than 05 kilometers that's why an IEE needs to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.
+According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category (b) of schedule I which demands an Environmental Screening of the project through checklist for rehabilitation or rebuilding or reconstruction of roads in urban area from 500 meters to 1 kilometers and in rural area 500 meters to 5 kilometers.
+The above mentioned roads are falling in rural areas of district Sujawal and have length between 500 meters to 05 kilometers requiring an Environmental Screening to be submitted to Sindh Environmental Protection Agency (SEPA).
 However, an ESMP has been prepared to fulfil World Bank's Environmental and Social Framework (ESF) requirements.

 Rehabilitation/restoration works are limited to the existing Right of Way (RoW) hence, the proposed project will have some minor adverse environmental impacts that are reversible and site-specific with short duration.
 Therefore, this sub-project falls under the moderate risk category under the Environmental and Social Management Framework (ESMF) of the SFERP.
-The present ESMP has been prepared accordingly to meet the moderate risk level of requirements.
+The present ESMP has been prepared accordingly to meet the moderate risk level requirements.

-1 Riprap (in North American English), also known as rip rap, rip-rap, shot rock, rock armour (in British English) or rubble, is human-placed rock or other material used to protect structures against scour and water.
+Riprap (in North American English), also known as rip rap, rip-rap, shot rock, rock armour (in British English) or rubble, is human-placed rock or other material used to protect structures against scour and water.